 Like JFK, Governor Cuomo made a startling announcement in the face of what people were calling the L-Train apocalypse.
 He vowed the tunnels would not be closed and the L-Train would continue to run even though he did not have an answer or the technology in place to do so.
 A meeting with academic leaders in January 2019 led Cornell University to suggest FRP strengthening material but the lengthy process was prohibitive.
 In February 2019, the project’s chief structural engineers contacted Composite Advantage.
 The advanced material supplier would use the design flexibility and performance properties of fiber reinforced polymer (FRP) to encase the tunnel’s damaged sections instead of demolishing and rebuilding those portions.
 Repairs would take about the same amount of time but full train service during weekdays would be maintained with just one tube closed for repairs at night and on weekends.
 Drawings and subsequent fabrication of an FRP shroud—the first of its kind in the industry—was approved.

 Sign up for our newsletter to find out how FRP saved the day and helped one of the largest repair projects in New York City’s history finish ahead of schedule.
-And don’t miss our next blog where we will talk about the technology and installation details that gave this project “liftoff.”
+Read part 2 of our next blog where we will talk about the technology and installation details that gave this project “liftoff.”